Henry W. Sage: Involvement with Cornell

 Henry Sage attended the inauguration of Cornell University on October 7, 1868.
 On this occasion Sage was introduced to Andrew Dickson White by their mutual friend John McGraw.
 As recounted by White in his Autobiography, Sage told White, "I believe you are right in regard to admitting women ... when you are ready to move in the matter, let me know."
-Within a year, White had admitted Cornell's first female student, but since the University had only all-male dormitories, she was forced to rent a room in downtown Ithaca.
+Within a year, White had admitted Cornell's first female student, but since the university had only all-male dormitories, she was forced to rent a room in downtown Ithaca.
 This required a steep climb several times per day, which became treacherous in winter.
 White went to ask Sage for assistance, and Sage responded with an offer of $250,000 to build a women's college.

 In 1870, Sage was elected to the Board of Trustees of Cornell University, and elected president of the Board in 1875.
-At his direction, the University resisted selling its Wisconsin land grants in the aftermath of the Panic of 1873, earning millions of dollars for the university's endowment.
+At his direction, the university resisted selling its Wisconsin land grants in the aftermath of the Panic of 1873, earning millions of dollars for the university's endowment.

 An avowed supporter of equal access to higher education, he established Sage College for Women, Cornell's first residence for female students (today known as Sage Hall and home to the Samuel Curtis Johnson Graduate School of Management).
 He also built Sage Chapel, the first non-denominational house of worship at a US university (and later endowed by his son Dean Sage); Sage House, now home to the Cornell University Press; the Sage Infirmary, now known as Schuyler House; and Stimson Hall, original home of the Cornell Medical College in Ithaca.
 He endowed the Susan Linn Sage School of Philosophy in the College of Arts and Sciences, named after his wife.

 Sage's most notable contribution was the construction of the University Library (since 1962, Uris Library).
-Jennie McGraw, who had inherited his partner John's fortune in 1877, and died of tuberculosis shortly after marrying University Librarian Daniel Willard Fiske.
+Jennie McGraw, who had inherited his partner John's fortune in 1877, died of tuberculosis shortly after marrying University Librarian Daniel Willard Fiske.
 She bequeathed $1 million to build a library, but Fiske sued to break the will, sparking what became known as The Great Will Case.
 The United States Supreme Court ruled in Fiske's favor in 1890.

 Infuriated by the decision, Sage donated funds for the construction of the Library himself, including a large plaque memorializing his indignation: